megnergit/mecanum-buggy-esp32-e4/README.md

 const int PIN_TEST = PIN_LR;
 ```

-In this case we will look for the neutral pulse width for left rear wheel.
+In this case we will look for the neutral pulse width of the left rear wheel.

 2. just after we upload the code, the left rear wheel is most likely rotating.

 3. open serial monitor, click on the input window to activate the keyboard input, and then hit '[' or ']'.
-This reduces or increases the pulse width to give to the motor.
+This reduces or increases the pulse width.

 4. look for the pulse width where the motor stops rotating, and note it.